• Build · Graphics Card · Motherboard · CPU Upgrade · New RAM · FUCK ASUS M.2 Heatsink · Putting everything together · Completed Build · Random Notes

 Motherboard

-With the cooler removed from the motherboard, we can see that I maybe used a bit much thermal paste when building this pc in 2018, will I use too much again?
-Well, I will try to use a bit less this time, but applying thermal paste is such a rare occasion for me that I never really get used to it.
+With the cooler removed from the motherboard, we can see that I might have used a bit too much thermal paste when building this PC in 2018.
+Will I use too much again?
+Well, I will try to use a bit less this time, but applying thermal paste is such an infrequent task for me that I never really get used to it.

 CPU Upgrade

-Going from a 2700x to a 5700x could be considered a waste, but I can feel the difference even when just starting windows and opening Firefox (could also be because of the RAM, but more on that later), I paid €250 for this one.
+Going from a 2700X to a 5700X could be considered a waste, but I can feel the difference even when just starting Windows and opening Firefox (this could also be because of the RAM, but more on that later).
+I paid €250 for this one.

 New RAM

-So fuck my old RAM, I had 4x 8 GiB G.Skill Flare X sticks inside my system, they should run at around 3200 MHz without problem, that's what they are rated at... they will crash my system at random times... and it IS this RAM the problem started to appear after I added 2x 8 GiB sticks to my existing setup around 2020.
+So, fuck my old RAM.
+I had 4x 8 GiB G.Skill Flare X sticks in my system.
+They should run at around 3200 MHz without problems—that's what they are rated at—but they would crash my system at random times.
+And yes, it IS this RAM; the problem started to appear after I added 2x 8 GiB sticks to my existing setup around 2020.

-Okay, you could now blame me, "WHY did you not buy a 4x 8 GiB Set or a new 2x 16 GiB set?"
+Okay, you could now blame me: "WHY didn't you buy a 4x 8 GiB set or a new 2x 16 GiB set?"

-Well now after all the problems and random blue screens I had, yes I would now never buy individual sticks or combine these sets, because even when they should work together without problems, if they don't good luck finding the reason.
+Well, now, after all the problems and random blue screens I've had, yes, I would never buy individual sticks or combine these sets again.
+Because even when they should theoretically work together without issues, if they don't, good luck finding the reason.

-I since then have watched many videos about RAM and specially the videos from Actually Hardcore Overclocking - YouTube I learned many things from them and will not make this error in the future, also (╯°□°)╯︵ ┻━┻ occupying all RAM slots... the memory controller on these middle class boards can't handle high MHz RAM well and just give up щ(゚Д゚щ).
+Since then, I have watched many videos about RAM, especially the videos from Actually Hardcore Overclocking - YouTube.
+I learned many things from them and will not make this error in the future.
+Also, (╯°□°)╯︵ ┻━┻ occupying all RAM slots... the memory controller on these mid-range boards often can't handle high-frequency RAM well and just gives up щ(゚Д゚щ).

 FUCK ASUS M.2 Heatsink

-This is the M.2 slot cooler for the primary M2.
-SSD, soooo the reason why i'm angry is that some cunt at ASUS thought it was a good idea to put loctite on these small PH0 screws, yeah loctite the blue stuff that you normally use in places with a lot of vibrations to make sure the bolt or screw won't come loose on its own... this worked so fucking good here that i stripped the goddammit screw trying to get them out...
+This is the M.2 slot cooler for the primary M.2 SSD.
+Soooo, the reason I'm angry is that some cunt at ASUS thought it was a good idea to put Loctite on these small PH0 screws.
+Yeah, Loctite—the blue stuff that you normally use in places with a lot of vibrations to make sure a bolt or screw won't come loose on its own.
+This worked so fucking well here that I stripped the goddamned screw trying to get it out.

 Putting everything together

-Putting the cooler back on, yeah, always crazy to see how big this thing is in comparison to the rest of the board, RAM clearance also looking good.
+Putting the cooler back on.
+Yeah, it's always crazy to see how big this thing is in comparison to the rest of the board.
+RAM clearance is also looking good.

-Speaking of space, in the Manual they show an example of an ATX build in which they added 2x 140 mm fans at the bottom.
+Speaking of space, the manual shows an example of an ATX build in which they added 2x 140 mm fans at the bottom.

-I claim this is not really possible if you have any kind of USB/Audio/I/O Header there because I would not be in any way comfortable bending the cables so close to the port, in my opinion that would put too much stress on them.
+I claim this is not really possible if you have any kind of USB/Audio/I/O header there, because I would not be comfortable bending the cables so close to the port.
+In my opinion, that would put too much stress on them.

-Here i exemplary used only an 120 mm fan and even this will not really fit, if I had to screw it in at the specified places, not even mentioning the USB 3.0 Header to the right of it, so yeah I do not know what the idea would be here, just not connect anything?
+Here, I used only a 120 mm fan as an example, and even this will not really fit if I had to screw it in at the specified places—not even mentioning the USB 3.0 header to the right of it.
+So yeah, I do not know what the idea would be here.
+Just not connect anything?

-Besides that, the CPU cooler clearance is around 174 mm which is in my case a tight fit, but I could also lower the first fan a bit and set in on top of the RAM, so it would not even touch the side panel, so no problems here.
+Besides that, the CPU cooler clearance is around 174 mm, which in my case is a tight fit.
+However, I could also lower the first fan a bit and set it on top of the RAM, so it would not even touch the side panel.
+So, no problems here.

-Quick look with everything connected, thinking about adding an 120 mm exhaust fan just to help out the CPU cooler a bit, even though with that much positive air pressure it is not really needed, I even managed to squeeze an 140 mm fan in there, but it was only holding in there by friction also the blades were then hitting the inside of the fan frame because it got compressed sitting so tightly in there, with a bit of modification I certainly could shave a bit off the frame and get it to fit.
+Quick look with everything connected.
+I'm thinking about adding a 120 mm exhaust fan just to help out the CPU cooler a bit, even though with this much positive air pressure, it is not really needed.
+I even managed to squeeze a 140 mm fan in there, but it was only held in by friction.
+Also, the blades were then hitting the inside of the fan frame because it got compressed sitting so tightly in there.
+With a bit of modification, I certainly could shave a bit off the frame and get it to fit.

-The backside is really cramped, I do not know how you could add anything back here like a SSD or such in these mounts... it's really, really cramped here, even with this setup where I only used the most necessary cables the panel will pop off if not secured with a screw!
+The backside is really cramped.
+I do not know how you could add anything back here, like an SSD or similar, in these mounts.
+It's really, really cramped here; even with this setup where I only used the most necessary cables, the panel will pop off if not secured with a screw!

-Fitting the PSU I had no problems, I removed the optional drive cage up there and all the cables were long enough to reach their destinations, of course this is the compact version and I could see cable length problems if you get the full sized version of this case, this style of top mounted PSU cases was replaced by bottom mounting and so the cable lengths were mostly designed expecting the PSU to be on the bottom of the case in a shroud.
+Fitting the PSU, I had no problems.
+I removed the optional drive cage up there, and all the cables were long enough to reach their destinations.
+Of course, this is the compact version, and I could foresee cable length problems if you get the full-sized version of this case.
+This style of top-mounted PSU case was largely replaced by bottom-mounting, so cable lengths were often designed expecting the PSU to be at the bottom of the case in a shroud.

 Completed Build

-For now, it's done, still thinking about adding that exhaust fan, also now the software side begins, finding good fan curves, making sure that the CPU and RAM is working and maybe but only maybe upgrading to a bigger GPU in the future.
+For now, it's done.
+I'm still thinking about adding that exhaust fan.
+Also, now the software side begins: finding good fan curves, making sure that the CPU and RAM are working, and maybe—but only maybe—upgrading to a bigger GPU in the future.

 Random Notes